TIY-Durham/2015-FALL-FEE/00--Ready-Player-One/README.md

 One of the tools we'll frequently use in class is Prezto.
 To test your Google Fu and GitHub prowess: find, fork, and install Prezto on GitHub.
 The install instructions are a little tricky, so pay careful attention.
 If you get stuck, please leave a comment on your issue and move on.

+## Take a Moment to Reflect
+Please answer the following two questions in short essay form.
+Try to keep each answer between 250 - 500 words.
+Don't worry too much about grammar or spelling -- use this time to reflect on yourself and your upcoming adventure!
+Please submit your answers as a comment on your WIP Issue.

+1. What difficulties do you predict that you will encounter during our course?
+How have you reacted to similar situations in the past?
+How do you plan on reacting to these situations during the class?

+2. Which part of the prework did you like the MOST?
+Which part of the prework did you like the LEAST?
+If you found any of the prework confusing, please explain.

 ## Extracurricular Activities

 You might notice by now that GitHub does something funny with the text that you write.
 It's using a simple formatting system called [Markdown](http://daringfireball.net/projects/markdown/), and it adds a little of its own flavor.
 To learn more about Markdown and how GitHub uses it, check out [_Explaining Markdown_ on Team Treehouse](http://blog.teamtreehouse.com/explaining-markdown) and [_Mastering Markdown_ on in the GitHub Guides](https://guides.github.com/features/mastering-markdown/).